‘From Imagination to Reality’

 Jake is a freelance reading development and children’s book consultant.
 He reviews for numerous publications, has judged the Carnegie, Greenaway, Blue Peter and Diverse Voices awards and is a passionate advocate andcommentator on children’s literature and reading.

-Florence Adepoju, better known as ‘Flow’ is a true entrepreneur.
+Florence Adepoju, better known as ‘Flow’ is a Cosmetic Scientist.
 At 22 years old and with aBSc (Hons) Cosmetic Science, the trailblazer set up her cult beauty brand MDMflow.
 With her bold range of lipsticks, inspired by the glamour associated with hip-hop music and street culture, Flow has single handily created one of the most innovative beauty brands in the modern era.
 It’s clear to see why Forbes included her in their 2018 Top 30 under 30 Podcast series.
 MDMflow is already stocked in Boots.com, Harvey Nichols and Nasty Gal and sends a very clear message; be you, loud and proud.

 Flow has always had a passion for STEM subjects.
 She had always planned to be a pharmacist, until a summer job on a make-up counter, allowed her to realise she could combine her two passions – science and make up and become a cosmetic scientist.
 After seeing a youtube video of cosmetic science students at the London College of Fashion formulating foundations, Flow made a passionate application for the BSc (Hons) Cosmetic Science and she was offered a place on the course on the spot.